BS

 When to Use Which Pattern

 Use a simple inline ProgressView for quick, non-blocking loads.
 Use an overlay pattern when the user can still see the content but shouldn't interact with it.
 Use full-screen loading for initial app setup or critical blocking operations where nothing should be visible until complete.
-Consider skeleton views instead of spinners for content that loads incrementally—they often feel faster to users even when the actual load time is the same.
+Consider skeleton views instead of spinners for content that loads incrementally.
+They often feel faster to users even when the actual load time is the same.

 subscribe.sh